Rotten Door Jambs?

 How can I Avoid This on my Remodeling or New Home Project?

-When replacing an entry door there are many things to consider, type of door, style, colors, hardware, etc. But for the purposes of this article we are focusing on the jambs and exterior trim of the door.
-Many manufactures now offer a Frame Saver option and a composite frame and trim option for your entry doors.
-You can also add a factory applied aluminum cladding in the color of your choice.
+When replacing an entry door there are many things to consider, type of door, style, colors, hardware, etc. But for the purposes of this article, we are focusing on the jambs and exterior trim of the door.
+Many manufacturers now offer a Frame Saver option and a composite frame and trim option for your entry doors.
+You can also add a factory-applied aluminum cladding in the color of your choice.
 A continuous sill is also an important feature to seek.
 Do your homework and make sure you know what you are purchasing or in just a few short years you will be very frustrated with your new door unit.

 Visit Milliken Millwork brochures section to view more about entry door systems.